 I met with Knox for an afternoon tromp through Hobbs to check out some of the trees he’s identified as possible signal trees.
 We admired a white oak right off the entrance to Pigeon Roost Trail, one of the park’s most popular hiking trails.
 Al pulled out his compass to show me how the nose of the tree points directly north.
 We also visited a tree that points toward a spring and another that is slowly decaying, though its signature bend is still visible.
 The fragility of the trees is one reason the Mountain Stewards want to catalog as many signal trees as possible.
 They won’t be around forever.
 The Mountain Stewards are also interested to see if a national trail system emerges once they have located trees across the United States.

 Those who doubt the origin of trail marker trees point to natural explanations for the unusual bends in these trees.
 Ice can weigh down young saplings enough to permanently change the shape of the tree.
 Trees can be damaged in storms, or even by other trees that fall on them.
 These events can certainly explain why some trees appear to be trail trees at first but fail to qualify.
 Many of these trees simply aren’t old enough to meet the 150-year mark commonly used to denote a trail tree.
 To complicate matters, some believe pioneers adopted the method of forming trail trees as they moved into new territory, making it more difficult to ascertain which trees were truly formed by local tribes.

 Despite the reservations of some, the idea of trail marker trees persist, and many tribes acknowledge their existence as an important part of Native American history.
 So the next time you’re wandering through the woods of Arkansas and spot an unusually shaped tree, you just might be seeing a part of Arkansas history.

-If you would like to report the location of a signal tree, you can contact the Mountain Stewards through their website at www.mountainstewards.org.
+If you would like to report the location of Arkansas signal trees, you can contact the Mountain Stewards through their website at www.mountainstewards.org.